eigerco/pallet-move/doc/design.md

 Testing code should be separated from the actual codebase.
 That's a slightly different approach compared to the previous Pontem work, where the Move pallet and machine were placed inside the main Pontem repository and built together with the node.
 Pontem implemented a real node and a usable blockchain, and therefore, it was justified to keep everything in one place.
 In our case, we will not build a complete blockchain but only a MoveVM pallet.
 We will use only a modified template node to prove our solution works correctly.
 It will be easier for further pallet integrators to separate it from the node codebase as they can only fork the pallet repository and integrate it with their solutions.

 # Conclusions
-In conclusion, the successful completion of this software project holds great promise for our team and the broader blockchain community.
+In conclusion, the successful completion of this software project holds great promise for the Move community and the broader blockchain community.
 Developing a Substrate pallet that enables the integration of the Move language within the Substrate blockchain represents a significant step forward in enhancing the versatility and functionality of blockchain applications.

 One of the crucial goals of this project is achieving interoperability with existing Move contract sources and minimising changes introduced to the Move Virtual Machine.
 We recognize the significance of seamless integration with existing Substrate and Move functionalities and other modules.
 By prioritizing interoperability, we aim to enhance the overall ecosystem, enabling developers to build innovative applications and smart contracts more efficiently.